Hec McDonald: City Rovers, Auckland, and New Zealand debut's

 Hec McDonald made his debut for Auckland against an Auckland Province side made up of players from Auckland and also the Waikato region.
 McDonald scored 2 tries in a high scoring 44–15 win to the Auckland city team.
 It was said of his forward display that he "was easily the best".
 His final game of the season came in a match for Auckland against South Auckland for the Northern Union Challenge Cup.
 He scored a try after following up a kick as Auckland won the match 35–11.

 In 1924 he began the season still in a City Rovers jersey.
-He was joined in the team by his brother "M McDonald" before his brother transferred to Newton Rangers early in the 1925 season.
+He was joined in the team by his brother Montgomery McDonald before his brother transferred to Newton Rangers early in the 1925 season.
 He played 4 matches for them before being selected in the Auckland team to play against the touring Australian Universities side.
 They played 3 matches against them with McDonald playing in all of them.
 They were played within an 11-day period at Carlaw Park from June 4 to June 14 and saw the Auckland team win all three matches 15–7, 17-2 and 14–4.
 In the first match he played in the second row alongside New Zealand "Legend of League" Bert Avery where McDonald was said to be "the best of a fine bunch…, he was brilliant".
 In the 17–2 victory McDonald was also prominent despite the match being played on a surface covered in water with some suggestion beforehand that it should be postponed.
 For the third match McDonald was joined in the second row by Nelson Bass after Avery had injured his knee in the match prior.
 Auckland won 14–4 with McDonald said to be "again the best forward on the ground".